-As some of you may know, a trip to Greece in my late 20’s was the first ever stamp in my passport.
+As some of you may know, a trip to Greece in my late 20’s was the first-ever stamp in my passport.
 Three passports later, it’s still one of my favorite places in the world and I’ve returned several times since that first trip.

-And since this would be my husband Dave’s first trip to the country, obviously at least one day in Athens was in order before heading out to the islands.
+And since this is my husband Dave’s first trip to the country, obviously at least one day in Athens is in order before heading out to the islands.

 The Athens Plan…

 With our stay in Athens centering around flights in and out, we decided to stay near the airport at the Holiday Inn Attica Athens Airport.
-The hotel had a free airport shuttle and easy access to a direct bus to the city for sightseeing.
+The hotel has a free airport shuttle and easy access to a direct bus to the city for sightseeing.